+10.1 All communication with students must be through CEG designated platforms (eg outlook, Teams, Canvas, WhatsApp on a company phone).
-10.1 A CEG employee must not use personal mobile phones or email accounts to communicate with students.
-This includes the taking of photographs.

-10.2 Employees must not 'follow' or 'friend' students on social media sites.

-10.3 While a student remains under our license, or until the end date for ICAS students, staff must never:

-- $\circ~$ give students their personal mobile phone number - $\circ~$ communicate with students by text message, Whatsapp etc on a personal phone - o give personal email addresses to students - o communicate with students on personal social media sites - o use a personal device to take photos/videos of students. - All electronic communication with students must happen on company devices (company laptop or mobile phone), never on a personal device.

-- Students must be informed of the purpose of taking still or moving photographs of them and how these photographs will be used.
-Student consent must be requested at the time. - For Under 18s, parental consent is a required part of the admissions process. - Students should be suitable dressed in photographs. - If you have a concern about photographs being taken of a student, please contact the centre's Designated Safeguarding Lead.
+- 10.2 CEG employee must not use personal mobile phones or email accounts to communicate with students.
+This includes the taking of photographs. - 10.3 Employees must not 'follow' or 'friend' students on social media sites. - 10.4 While a student remains under our license, until the end date for ICAS students or a student remains on one of our courses staff must never: - give students their personal mobile phone number - communicate with students by text message, Whatsapp etc on a personal phone - give personal email addresses to students - communicate with students on personal social media sites (eg Linkedin) - use a personal device to take photos/videos of students. - 10.4 All electronic communication with students must happen on company devices (company laptop or mobile phone), never on a personal device. - 10.5 Students must be informed of the purpose of taking still or moving photographs of them and how these photographs will be used.
+Student consent must be requested at the time. - 10.6 For Under 18s, parental consent is a required part of the admissions process. - 10.7 Students should be suitably dressed in photographs. - 10.8 If you have a concern about photographs being taken of a student, please contact your named Designated Safeguarding Lead.

-11. Safety on Site:
+11. Safety on Site

-11.1 All visitors to a CEG centre are required to sign in on arrival.
+- 11.1 All visitors to a CEG centre are required to sign in on arrival.
 During the signing in process, they will be given information about how they should report any safeguarding, child protection and Prevent concerns.
-Appendix 8 outlines the procedures to manage visitors.

-11.2 Staff are trained to raise any concern about a visitor with the Centre Director (or equivalent) immediately.

-11.3 Checks of identity will be carried out annually onsite, for this visitors or contractor will need to provide defined documentation.

-- 11.4 Accident Reporting involving children or vulnerable adults: any accident on CEG premises involving a child or vulnerable adult must be reported to the Health and Safety Team immediately and formally recorded on the accident reporting system as soon as possible. - 11.5 For further information specific to contractor management, please refer to the CEG management of contractor's policy.
+Appendix 8 outlines the procedures to manage visitors. - 11.2 Staff are trained to raise any concern about a visitor with the Centre Director (or equivalent) immediately. - 11.3 Checks of identity will be carried out annually onsite, for this visitors or contractor will need to provide defined documentation. - 11.4 Accident Reporting involving children or adult at risk: any accident on CEG premises involving a child or adult at risk must be reported to the Health and Safety Team immediately and formally recorded on the accident reporting system as soon as possible. - 11.5 Where a low-level concern is reported and relates to a person employed by a contractor, CEG will notify that person's employer so that any potential patterns of inappropriate behaviour can be identified.
+Refer to Appendix 2. - 11.6 For further information specific to contractor management, please refer to the CEG management of contractor's policy.

+12. Disclosure of Information Request/Data Subject Access Request

+Requests for disclosure of information can be and are received by Cambridge Education Group these requests could be verbal, written or a formal document.
+The disclosure of any personal information is bound by specific rules and must be handled correctly.
+The Data Protection team holds guidance on how and when this information can be shared and will work with the relevant parties to ensure that the verification, legitimacy, and accuracy of the request is determined.
+If you receive a request for disclose of information, please immediately contact dpo@ceg-uk.com where the Data Protection team will be able to offer assistance and guidance.

+Please note: Requests for information that are deemed vital to that of a life or death situation should be handled as an emergency, and do not fall within the normal category of disclosure requests as described above.
+Please refer to Appendix 4, Handling a Disclosure: Reporting Process.

-Appendix 1 Types of abuse or harm that may be experienced by a child or vulnerable adult
+Appendix 1 Forms of abuse or harm that may be experienced by a child or adult at risk